Peer support and support groups

 Community Options - run by Community Links, provides both one-to-one and group support to individuals with mental health issues to help build skills and confidence.
 Access the criteria and a referral form.

-Battle Scars runs survivor-led groups which provide support to people who self-harm, their carers and families as well as professionals.
-Battle Scars run several adult support groups (each running every four weeks) in different areas of Leeds, including a women-only group and a group for Black and Minority Ethnic (BME) people.
+Battle Scars runs survivor-led groups which provide support to people who self-harm (includes eating disorders), their carers and families as well as professionals.
+Battle Scars run several adult support groups (each running every four weeks) in different areas of Leeds.
 They also have a Facebook support group.
 You can find out all the times, places or details on their website.

 The Space - a peer led supportive community for members who are in recovery from drugs or alcohol and/or mental health problems.